ykpivot/concourse-pcf-usage-report/README.md

-  "total_app_memory_used_in_mb": integer, // total MB of memory used in all orgs "total_disk_quota_in_mb": integer, // total of Disk space quota in all orgs "service_usages": [...], // array of consolidated service usages in all orgs "buildpack_usages": {...} // consolidate list of buildpack instances in all orgs }
+  "total_app_memory_used_in_mb": integer, // total MB of memory used in all orgs "total_disk_quota_in_mb": integer, // total of Disk space quota in all orgs "service_usages": [...], // array of consolidated service usages in all orgs "buildpack_usages": {...} // consolidated list of buildpack instances used in all orgs }
   "organizations": [    // array of organization objects and corresponding usage data
     {  // organization object